MJ Melendez Player Props: Royals vs. Guardians

 MJ Melendez At The Plate

-- Melendez has 15 doubles, two triples, six home runs and 34 walks while hitting .207.
+- Melendez is hitting .208 with 16 doubles, two triples, six home runs and 34 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.